 When my second child was born, anxiety became real to me and I had some trouble coping with it.
-Fortunately, breaks help me out a lot and taking deep breaths.
+Fortunately, taking breaks for myself to help me out a lot and taking some deep breaths.

-My husband doesn’t get anxiety like I do in disagreements.
-He actually likes discussion and talks and I’m the opposite with disagreements, if that makes any sense.
+My husband doesn’t get anxiety as I do in disagreements.
+He actually likes discussion and talks and I’m the opposite with disagreements if that makes any sense.

 However, he respects my needs for breaks and actually encourages it.
-It’s nice now because once I take a breather, we come to a compromise.
+It’s nice now because once I take a breather, we come to a compromise afterward.